RA341/gouda/readme.md

 # Gouda

+> [!Important]
+> Project status:
+> Well, well, well... look who decided to dust off this repository after months!
+Finally getting around to this project after months of procrastination; this baby is getting a complete makeover.
+>
+> **What's brewing:**
+> - Direct download functionality (no need for the extension, you can also download with wedges)
+> - Overseer-like request system so your family can also get their books
+> - Enhanced architecture and performance improvements (translation: I'm fixing all the "TODO: refactor this mess" comments)
+> - Mobile App !!!
+>
+> The current version works perfectly fine, so feel free to use it while I'm busy working through this overhaul!, but dont expect any bug fixes/features.

 A lightweight download automation tool for MyAnonaMouse users, offering a simpler alternative to [Readarr](https://github.com/Readarr/Readarr).

-Most of the features offered by readarr are overkill for me, I just want to download my media without monitoring the entire authors' collection.
+Most of the features offered by readarr are overkill for me.
+I just want to download my media without monitoring the entire authors' collection.

-So I made this, key difference is that gouda is designed to be used from within myanonamouse site, without leaving it.
+So I made this, the key difference is that Gouda is designed to be used from within myanonamouse site, without leaving it.
 Hence, it is intended to work with the [extension](parmesan).

 ## Getting Started